 6. Discover the Best Beaches in Kythnos

-Kythnos Greece has 98 beaches that you will need a few weeks to explore!
+Swimming is – no surprise here – one of the best things to do in Kythnos Greece as it has 98 beaches that you will need a few weeks to explore!
 Besides the gorgeous Kolona and Loutra, there are beaches for every taste: sandy, rocky, pebbly, remote, organized, with trees, and so on.
 What all those beaches have in common is that they never get too busy like it happens in Paros or Mykonos.

 Apokrousi is a long sandy beach, with crystal blue waters lined with trees and three beach bars.
 Although this is one of the most popular beaches it never feels too busy even in August.
 It has easy access by car and you can park right by the beach.

 Episkopi is one of the most beautiful and popular sandy beaches of Kythnos.
 Organized with sunbeds and umbrellas, a beach bar, taverns, easy access with the car, and gorgeous blue waters, Episkopi is ideal for the more cosmopolitan visitors of Kythnos.
 The beach is surrounded by lovely brown hills dotted with small white cubic houses that make an exotic scenery.